timer_create

 whose ID is given in sigev_notify_thread_id, which must be a

 thread in the same process as the caller.
-The
+The sigev_no-

-only intended for use by threading libraries.
+only for use by threading libraries.

 sigevent structure in which sigev_notify is SIGEV_SIGNAL, sigev_signo